Checking vs Savings Accounts: All About the Differences

 Best used for Spending Saving

 When it comes to earning a bit of a return on an online bank account, savings accounts typically offer a higher interest rate than checking accounts.
 In many cases, checking accounts aren’t interest-bearing, meaning no interest is earned at all.
 Interest rates for savings accounts vary.
-The current average is 0.07% APY (compared to a current average of 0.03% APY for checking accounts), according to the Federal Deposit Insurance Corporation, or FDIC.
-You probably will find higher rates at online banks instead of bricks-and-mortar ones.
+The current average is 0.46% APY (compared to a current average of 0.07% APY for checking accounts), according to the Federal Deposit Insurance Corporation, or FDIC.
+That said, you probably will find higher rates at online banks instead of bricks-and-mortar ones, with rates ranging from 4.35% to 5.15%.
 By not having physical locations, online banks save money and can pass savings onto their customers.

-Checking accounts are typically used by account holders to frequently access their cash, whether paying monthly bills or buying a latte.
-Checking accounts generally include a debit card which can be used for purchases or ATM withdrawals.
+Here’s a key difference between a savings and checking account: Checking accounts are usually used by account holders to access their cash frequently, whether paying monthly bills or buying a latte.
+Checking accounts generally include a debit card, which can be used for purchases or ATM withdrawals.
+Checks, while not as popular as they once were, are also typically provided.

-Checking accounts allow unlimited withdrawals, whereas savings accounts have typically allowed up to six per month.
+Checking accounts allow unlimited withdrawals, whereas savings accounts may only allow up to six per month.
 After that point, the transaction could be denied or the account holder charged a penalty.
 The bank might even convert the savings account into a checking account.

-However, in April 2020, the Federal Reserve lifted this limitation imposed through Regulation D. Financial institutions are no longer required to limit savings account withdrawals or transfers to six per month, but some may continue to impose the maximum.
+However, in April 2020, the Federal Reserve lifted this limitation of six transactions imposed through Regulation D. Financial institutions are no longer required to limit savings account withdrawals or transfers to six per month, but some may continue to do so.
 Check with your financial institution to learn the full story.

 What Is a Savings Account?

-If you’d like to tease apart the differences of savings vs. checking accounts a bit more, let’s take a closer look.
-A savings account is an account held at a financial institution such as a bank or credit union — its primary purpose is to store your funds safely.
+A savings account is an account held at a financial institution such as a bank or credit union, and its primary purpose is to store your funds safely.
 Most savings accounts allow the account holder to earn interest on the account balance.

 Benefits of Savings Accounts